 Fire Drills are conducted on campus in accordance with the Virginia Statewide Fire Prevention Code.
 Drills are held in all university buildings and are unannounced.
 Primary entrances to buildings are posted with an evacuation drill notice one day prior to the drill.
 Building contacts may request that signs not be posted.
-For more information on fire drills, please reference the University Fire Safety Plan at ehs.gmu.edu/exercises-and-drills.
+For more information on fire drills, please reference the University Fire Safety Plan at ready.gmu.edu.